surifirstpin/biplus_documentation/docs/Projects.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model5.png)

+## Remove tables from Database
+To remove tables from database select the check boxes of selected tables from right side section or else you can click on **deselect all** option available to remove all tables at a time.

 > Once we save the created project the data is reflected in model screen as shown in below image:

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/project_final.png)